tuanpmt/esp_mqtt/README.md

 # Using the esp_uMQTT_broker in an Arduino project
 There is a fast-and-dirty hack to add the broker functionality to any ESP Arduino project:

-- Go to the install directory of the ESP8266 support package (something like: "<yourArduinoDir>/hardware/esp8266com/esp8266)
+- Go to the install directory of the ESP8266 support package (something like: "<yourArduinoDir>/hardware/esp8266com/esp8266")
 - Look for the file "platform.txt"
 - Search for the line with "compiler.c.elf.libs"
 - Add "-lmqtt" to the libs.
 Now it should look like:
 ```
 compiler.c.elf.libs=-lm -lgcc -lhal -lphy -lpp -lnet80211 -lwpa -lcrypto -lmain -lwps -laxtls -lsmartconfig -lmesh -lwpa2 -lmqtt {build.lwip_lib} -lstdc++
 ```
-- For this directory go to "cd tools/sdk/lib".
+- From this directory go to "cd tools/sdk/lib".
 - Copy "libmqtt.a" from the "firmware" directory of this repository into that location (where the other C-libs of the SDK are).
 - Now you can use it in your sketch.
 Just set up the WiFi connection (client or SoftAP, whatever you need) and add these lines:
 ```c